sumsted/python_class/lesson1-basics/notes.md

     >>> name[3]
     'k'

+##Lists##
+A list in Python is grouping or collection of objects, such as a colelction of strings.
+For example you could have a list that looks like this:

+    pokemon = ["Bukbasaur", "Squirtle", "Charmander"]

+You might also have a list of numbers, like this:

+    ages = [10, 13, 20, 5]

+You can pull individual items from a list using  [ ] square brackets, passing in the index of the value you would like returned.
+As with strings this index begins at 0.

+    ages[0]
+    10

+    pokemon[2]
+    'Charmander'

+We'll study lists more when we look at loops in the next lesson.

 ##Booleans##
 Think of a boolean as True or False, yes or no. Booleans can be identified using comparison operators.